 Tracy Dahlby joined the faculty as professor and holder of the Frank A. Bennack, Jr. Chair in Journalism in the fall of 2006 after three decades mainly spent as a journalist specializing in international reporting.
 His interests at the University of Texas at Austin include examining the changing roles of both foreign reporting and journalistic storytelling in a time of digital revolution, and in helping students to cope with and benefit from such changes.

-Dahlby’s latest book is “Into the Field: A Foreign Correspondent’s Notebook,” a memoir of long-distance reporting that will be published by the University of Texas Press in October 2014.
+Dahlby’s latest book is “Into the Field: A Foreign Correspondent’s Notebook,” a memoir of long-distance reporting published by the University of Texas Press in October 2014.

 To provide students a window on the practical demands of a changing profession, Dahlby founded Reporting Texas in 2009.
-The School of Journalism’s news features website, Reporting Texas serves as a platform for editing and publishing the best of the School's reporting work.
+A news features website, Reporting Texas serves as a hub for the School of Journalism’s practice curriculum and platform for editing and publishing its best reporting work.
 It also forms the basis for content-sharing arrangements with professional news outlets in Texas.
 In 2011, Dahlby introduced Reporting Texas into the School’s curriculum where he co-teaches the capstone-style course.

 In 2012, the University of Texas System recognized Dahlby with its Regents’ Outstanding Teaching Award.